 The IT Labs are the only general usage labs on campus and provide a wide range of computers and software for students to use including Microsoft Office, Mathematica, and Matlab.
 The main computer lab has several Windows and Apple computers, printers, scanners, and a copy machine.
 The warm and spacious design makes it a great place to visit, whether you're checking email between classes or pulling a late-nighter for an assignment.

-In 2013, a collaborative area was added to the lab, including a media:scape table that allows students to share their laptop or mobile device displays in HD quality on a 55 inch HDTV.
-Also offered is a conference room that can be reserved for quiet study, meetings or rehearsing class presentations.
-The room features one PC, a projector, and a screen, so students can use this space to rehearse class presentations.
-Visit olemiss.edu/itlabs for more information.
+A collaborative area including a media:scape table that allows students to share their laptop or mobile device displays in HD quality on a 55 inch HDTV.
+Also offered is a conference room with a projector and screen that can be reserved for quiet study, meetings, or rehearsing class presentations.
+Visit olemiss.edu/itlabs for hours of operation and additional information.

-Your WebID is your personal account used to access most online services at UM.
-You use your WebID and corresponding password to login to UM Gmail, UM Box, Blackboard, UM WIFI and myOleMiss.
-Your WebID is even used to authorize printing in Weir Hall.
-Because it is your personal account, please do not share your WebID and password.
-Always choose a complex password with numbers, letters and symbols.
+Your WebID is used to access most online services at UM.
+Use your WebID and corresponding password to login to UM Gmail, UM Box, Blackboard, UM Wi-Fi, and myOleMiss.
+Your WebID is also used to authorize printing in Weir Hall.
+Because it is your personal account, do not share your WebID password.
+Always choose a complex password with numbers, letters, and symbols.
 For security purposes, your WebID password will need to be changed every 90 days.
 As the 90 day deadline approaches, notice is provided in UM Today announcements and displayed at the top of the myOleMiss website once you log in.

-UM’s Web portal, myOleMiss provides numerous self-service Web applications for students.
-Students use the myOleMiss portal when applying for admissions, registering for classes, reviewing financial aid awards and checking on your grades.
+UM’s web portal, myOleMiss provides numerous self-service web applications for students.
+Students use the myOleMiss portal when applying for admissions, registering for classes, reviewing financial aid awards, and checking grades.

 Blackboard is a mobile and web-based learning management system that allows instructors to put their syllabi, lecture notes, PowerPoint presentations, assignments, and grades online for students to access at any time.
 Plagiarism detection is also provided via Safe Assignments within Blackboard.
 Log in at blackboard.olemiss.edu or download the Blackboard Mobile app from the mobile app store for free.